red-gate/Flyway-AutoPilot-FastTrack/README.md

-Flyway Autopilot allows you to trial an end-to-end database development and automated deployment process with very little setup.
+Flyway Autopilot allows you to trial an end-to-end database development and automated deployment process with next to no setup.
 With Flyway AutoPilot, you get:

 1. A SQL script to create ready-to-use sample databases, with the ability to test additional objects and scenarios
 2. A pre-configured Flyway project to get started quickly